MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

       - `[Resource <IMicrosoftGraphAccessReviewInstanceDecisionItemResource>]`: accessReviewInstanceDecisionItemResource
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: Display name of the resource
-        - `[Id <String>]`: Identifier of the resource
+        - `[Id <String>]`: Resource ID
         - `[Type <String>]`: Type of resource.
 Types include: Group, ServicePrincipal, DirectoryRole, AzureRole, AccessPackageAssignmentPolicy.
       - `[ResourceLink <String>]`: A link to the resource.
 For example, https://graph.microsoft.com/v1.0/servicePrincipals/c86300f3-8695-4320-9f6e-32a2555f5ff8.
 Supports $select.
 Read-only.
       - `[ReviewedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
       - `[ReviewedDateTime <DateTime?>]`: The timestamp when the review decision occurred.
 Supports $select.
 Read-only.
       - `[Target <IMicrosoftGraphAccessReviewInstanceDecisionItemTarget>]`: accessReviewInstanceDecisionItemTarget
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Definition <IMicrosoftGraphAccessReviewScheduleDefinition1>]`: accessReviewScheduleDefinition
+    - `[Definition <IMicrosoftGraphAccessReviewScheduleDefinition>]`: accessReviewScheduleDefinition
     - `[EndDateTime <DateTime?>]`: DateTime when review instance is scheduled to end.The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
     - `[Errors <IMicrosoftGraphAccessReviewError[]>]`: Collection of errors in an access review instance lifecycle.
 Read-only.
       - `[Code <String>]`: The error code.
       - `[Message <String>]`: The error message.
-    - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+    - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 Supports $select.
-    - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
+    - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who the reviewers are.
 Supports $select.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
     - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
-    - `[Stages <IMicrosoftGraphAccessReviewStage1[]>]`: If the instance has multiple stages, this returns the collection of stages.
+    - `[Stages <IMicrosoftGraphAccessReviewStage[]>]`: If the instance has multiple stages, this returns the collection of stages.
 A new stage will only be created when the previous stage ends.
 The existence, number, and settings of stages on a review instance are created based on the accessReviewStageSettings on the parent accessReviewScheduleDefinition.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-      - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>]`: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
+      - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>]`: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
       - `[EndDateTime <DateTime?>]`: DateTime when review stage is scheduled to end.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 This property is the cumulative total of the durationInDays for all stages.
 Read-only.
-      - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+      - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
-      - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
+      - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who the reviewers are.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
       - `[StartDateTime <DateTime?>]`: DateTime when review stage is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[Status <String>]`: Specifies the status of an accessReviewStage.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $orderby, and $filter (eq only).
 Read-only.
     - `[StartDateTime <DateTime?>]`: DateTime when review instance is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
     - `[Status <String>]`: Specifies the status of an accessReview.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: Timestamp when the access review series was last modified.
 Supports $select.
 Read-only.
-  - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who are the reviewers.
+  - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who are the reviewers.
 The reviewers property is only updatable if individual users are assigned as reviewers.
 Required on create.
 Supports $select.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
 NOTE: The value of this property will be ignored if reviewers are assigned through the stageSettings property.
   - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
-  - `[Settings <IMicrosoftGraphAccessReviewScheduleSettings1>]`: accessReviewScheduleSettings
+  - `[Settings <IMicrosoftGraphAccessReviewScheduleSettings>]`: accessReviewScheduleSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ApplyActions <IMicrosoftGraphAccessReviewApplyAction[]>]`: Optional field.
 Describes the  actions to take once a review is complete.
 There are two types that are currently supported: removeAccessApplyAction (default) and disableAndDeleteUserApplyAction.
 Field only needs to be specified in the case of disableAndDeleteUserApplyAction.
     - `[AutoApplyDecisionsEnabled <Boolean?>]`: Indicates whether decisions are automatically applied.
 When set to false, an admin must apply the decisions manually once the reviewer completes the access review.
 When set to true, decisions are applied automatically after the access review instance duration ends, whether or not the reviewers have responded.
 Default value is false.
 CAUTION: If both autoApplyDecisionsEnabled and defaultDecisionEnabled are true, all access for the principals to the resource risks being revoked if the reviewers fail to respond.